Stability in Non-Normal Periodic Jacobi Operators: Advancing B\"org's Theorem: Preliminaries

-The following result is well-known (for eg. see \cite{kri}). \begin{theorem} Let $J$ be the doubly infinite block Toeplitz operator defined above and $\phi(\theta)$ for $-\pi<\theta\leq \pi$, be the symbol of $J$.
-Then $ \sigma(J)= \bigcup_{-\pi<\theta\leq \pi} \sigma(\phi(\theta)) $ and for $\epsilon> 0$, $ \Lambda_\epsilon(J)= \bigcup_{-\pi<\theta\leq \pi} \Lambda_\epsilon(\phi(\theta)). $ \end{theorem} When $a,b,c$ are constant sequences, $J$ becomes the Toeplitz-Laurent operator with a scalar-valued symbol.
-Hence, the following result is a straightforward consequence of Theorem \ref{spectincl}. \begin{theorem} Let $J$ be the Jacobi operator with symbol $\phi(\theta)$ defined above and ${\epsilon}>0$.
-If $a_i= a, b_i= b$ and $ c_i= c$ for every $i= 0, \ldots, p-1$, then $\sigma(J)$ and $\Lambda_{\epsilon}(J)$ are connected. \end{theorem} \begin{notation} For a sequence $v=(v_i)$, we define $\omega_v:= \max\{|v_i-v_j|: i,j=0,1,2,\ldots\}$. \end{notation} The operator $J$ is self-adjoint if and only if $b_i=c_i$ for every $i= 0,1,\ldots,p-1.$ In that case, we have the following converse to the above result (see \cite{Gol18,kikri}). \begin{theorem} Let $J$ be a self-adjoint periodic Jacobi operator discussed above with period $p$.
-Then we have $ \omega_b\leq (p-1)|\gamma|, \ \omega_a \leq p^2\sqrt{p} |\gamma|, \ \textrm{and} \ \omega_a +\omega_b\geq \frac{ |\gamma|}{4}, $ where $\gamma$ is the union of spectral gaps of $J.$ \end{theorem} \begin{remark} The above result implies that the spectral gap size is in the order of the oscillation of the sequences $a,b.$ In particular, there are no gaps (that means $|\gamma|=0$) if and only if the sequences remain constant.
-This is precisely the statement of Borg's theorem and its discrete versions \cite{borg, Fla, kiran}. \end{remark} \begin{remark} This article aims at obtaining a pseudospectral analogue of this result, applicable to non-normal cases.
-Notice that pseudospectrum is simply a neighbourhood around the spectrum for normal matrices.
-Consequently, the path-connectedness of pseudospectrum is related to the spectral gap size in the self-adjoint case.
-Hence, a non-normal analogue of the previous result would be a relation between the parameters $\omega_a,\omega_b$ with the path-connectedness of pseudospectrum of the operator.
-Here we extend the stability results obtained in \cite{Gol18} to the non-normal cases. \end{remark} The converse of Theorem \ref{mains1} is more interesting and much discussed in the inverse spectral theory literature and applications.
-This is connected with the classical uniqueness result due to G. Borg in \cite{borg} and the well-known article, ``Can one hear the shape of a drum?" by M. Kac \cite{shape}.
-In general, the converse does not hold.
-Even when the spectrum is connected, the sequences $a_i,b_i$ and $c_i$ are not constants.
-Since the operators under our consideration can be non-normal, we also consider the pseudospectrum.
-This article aims to link the path-connectedness of pseudospectrum with the oscillations of the sequences $a_i,b_i,c_i$, through the quantities $\omega_a, \omega_b$ and $\omega_c$.
+The periodic Jacobi operator $J$ is self-adjoint if and only if $b_i=c_i$ for every $i= 0, 1, \ldots, p-1$.
+In that case, we have the following converse to the above result (see \cite{Gol18,kikri}). \begin{theorem} Let $J$ be a self-adjoint periodic Jacobi operator discussed above with period $p$.
+Then we have $\omega_b\leq (p-1)|\gamma|, \ \omega_a \leq p^2\sqrt{p} |\gamma|, \ \textrm{and} \ \omega_a +\omega_b\geq \frac{ |\gamma|}{4},$ where $\gamma$ is the union of spectral gaps of $J.$ \end{theorem} \begin{remark} The above result implies that the spectral gap size is in the order of the oscillation of the sequences $a,b.$ In particular, there are no gaps (that means $|\gamma|=0$) if and only if the sequences remain constant.
+This is precisely the statement of B\"org's theorem, and its discrete versions \cite{borg, Fla, kiran}. \end{remark} \begin{remark} The discrete version of B\"org's theorem and its extensions to periodic Jacobi cases were proven in \cite{kiran} using the spectral inclusion results of block Toeplitz operators.
+These findings were further extended to establish the connection between the spectral gap size and the oscillation $\omega_{v}$ of the potential in \cite{kikri}.
+It is noteworthy that the results, as presented in Theorem \ref{golkir}, were independently obtained in \cite{Gol18}. \end{remark} The primary contribution of this article lies in extending these results to non-normal cases.
+While B\"org-type results establish a connection between spectral gaps and the potential, our extension to the non-normal case focuses on the connection between the connectedness (or path-connectedness) of the pseudospectrum and the oscillation $\omega_{v}$ of the potential.
+The non-normal scenario introduces complexity, as the spectrum need not be real-valued.
+Since spectral information alone is insufficient to describe non-normal operators (due to the absence of a spectral theorem), we naturally consider pseudospectrum as a substitute for the spectrum.